SQream/sqream_docs/reference/sql/sql_syntax/scalar_expressions.rst

      - Not identical to

 .. note::
-   NULL values are handled differently than standard values:
+   NULL values are handled differently than other value expressions:

    * ``NULL`` is always smaller than anything, including another ``NULL``.

    * ``NULL`` is never equal to anything, including another ``NULL`` (``=``).
 To check if a value is null, use ``IS NULL``

 Operator precedence